Breast Enlargement & Uplift Surgery Cost & Guide

-If you are not happy with how your breasts look or feel, the breast enlargement and uplift may be the procedure to help.
-It will remove any excess skin which makes your breasts appear droopy.
-Furthermore it will reshape and enlarge your breast tissue.
-As a result, you will have fuller, firmer, more youthful looking breasts.
+If patients are not happy with how their breasts look or feel, the breast enlargement and uplift may be the procedure to help.
+It will remove any excess skin which makes breasts appear droopy.
+Furthermore, it will reshape and enlarge the breasts.
+As a result, patients will have fuller, firmer, more youthful-looking breasts.

 A breast enlargement and uplift procedure usually takes from 2 to 3 hours to perform.
-After the surgery, you will either be able to go home the same day or have to stay in hospital for 1 to 2 days.
+After the surgery, patients will either be able to go home the same day or have to stay in the hospital for 1 to 2 days.

-Before your surgery, you will meet with your BAAPS/BAPRAS surgeon.
+Before surgery, patients will meet with their BAAPS/BAPRAS surgeon.
 They will go over the procedure and the risks involved.
-You will be able to ask any questions you may have.
-If you still want the surgery, you will then consent by signing a consent form.
-This may be at your pre-operative appointment or on the day of your surgery.
-We advise that you fully educate yourself on the procedure and understand all the possible risks before you sign the consent form.
-Your surgeon will examine your breasts and may draw some lines using a marker on the area.
-He or she may also ask for permission to take before and after pictures.
+Patients will be able to ask any questions you may have.
+If patients still want the surgery, the patient will then consent by signing a consent form.
+This may be at the pre-operative appointment or on the day of surgery.
+It's advised that patients fully educate themselves on the procedure and understand all the possible risks before they sign the consent form.
+The surgeon will examine the patient's breasts and may draw some lines using a marker on the area.
+They may also ask for permission to take before and after pictures.

-You will meet your anaesthetist on the day of your surgery.
-During your consultation, you and your surgeon will decide together if the surgery will be done using general anaesthetic or local anaesthetic with sedation.
+Patients will meet their anaesthetist on the day of surgery.
+During your consultation, the surgeon and patient will decide together if the surgery will be done using a general anaesthetic or local anaesthetic with sedation.
 Your anaesthetist will then give you the chosen anaesthetic before you have your surgery

-Your surgeon will first clean your skin and place a surgical drape over your body to ensure your chest remains sterile during the surgery.
+The surgeon will first clean the skin and place a surgical drape over the body to ensure the chest remains sterile during the surgery.
 They will then make the incision and begin the surgery.